toa-io/toa/extensions/exposition/readme.md

 #### Projection

-A list of Entity properties to be included in the observation result, delimited by a comma.
+A list of Entity properties to be included in the Observation result, delimited by a comma.

 ```yaml
 projection: id,title,timestamp